 Tea was a big part of my daily routine.

-After Radio Mayak was turned on in the kitchen, a teapot was on the stove first thing in the morning.
+After Radio Mayak was turned on in the kitchen of our apartment, a teapot was on the stove the first thing in the morning.
 A cup had to be drunk before going out for an hour bus ride to work in Moscow weather.

 At work, an electric teapot was already plugged in by the first person in the door — not me — to warm up after the cold.
 In our office building, electric teapots were strictly forbidden by the fire safety department so, naturally, every room kept them locked in a security box together with money and important documents.